-Democrat Mark Kelly wins Arizona Senate seat, ousting incumbent McSally
+Democrat Mark Kelly wins Arizona US Senate seat, ousting incumbent McSally

 Following success in the 2018 midterm elections, Democrats were emboldened in Arizona.

-Speaking with Fox News on Tuesday, Kelly said what Arizonans needed was a unity candidate, and that he felt "pretty good" heading into election night.
+Speaking with Fox News on Tuesday, Kelly said what Arizonans needed was a unity candidate, and that he felt "pretty good" heading into Election Night.

-Kelly was set to hold a speech in Tucson following his victory.
+Kelly was set to address supporters in Tucson following his victory.

-A key state for 2020 Democratic presidential nominee Joe Biden, both parties have been tracking a noticeable demographic shift in Arizona's population of 7.3 million people.
+Arizona is a key state for 2020 Democratic presidential nominee Joe Biden.
+Both parties have been tracking a noticeable demographic shift in the state's population of 7.3 million people.

-Of those residents, 4.7 million -- or over 60% -- live in Maricopa County: home to the state's capital city and the nation's fourth-largest county.
+Of those residents, 4.7 million -- or more than 60% -- live in Maricopa County, home to the state's capital city, Phoenix, and the nation's fourth-largest county.

-The Fox News decision desk has also projected that the former vice president will beat President Trump in the state, despite the incumbent Republican's seven campaign visits.
+The Fox News Decision Desk has also projected that Biden will beat President Trump in the state, despite the incumbent Republican's seven campaign visits.

 An influx of young voters, Latino voters, and the renewed support of White suburban women have boosted both Kelly and the Democratic Party.